Child Phase I Interceptive (Age 6-10)

 The Damon® System

-Here at our office, we are proud to offer the latest in orthodontics.
+Here at our office, we are proud to offer the latest in orthodontics in Eagle Mountain, UT.
 This braces system is a revolutionary take on traditional braces, fully harnessing their effectiveness while making the process quicker, easier, and more attractive.

 Being self-ligating appliances, Damon braces are put in the same way as traditional braces.
 However, instead of managing the brackets with regular dental visits, Damon braces work on a slide mechanism.
 Here, the wires are attached to the brackets so they move accordingly with the teeth as they start to realign.